 In this webinar, we welcomed Christina Bretz and Tania Ferrandino from Learning Without Tears.
 Christina and Tania talked about the importance of grip for successful handwriting while offering tips for pre-grip instructions.
-They also gave us specific strategies to help develop activities to promote grip with young children within the childcare.
+They also gave us specific strategies to help create activities to promote grip and aid in the cognitive development of preschoolers.

 🎤Our Special Guests!